peterhornsby/AppStoreSearch/README.md

 ### User Interface
 Design here is a simple list/detail view setup.
 First will be the search view so that I can confirm `DataModel` and services are working with the `ui`

 List view will be a UITableView.
-The detail view wil lbe a simple card view with reuired elements.
+The detail view will be a simple card view with required elements.

 #### Component Views
 - `Home`, root of the navigation stack and search
 - `Detail` , Detailed listing of an AppStore app
 - `filter`, options to apply to a search results
+- `Sceenshots`, gallery for viewing app screenshots

 **Tasks**